CartoonishVillain/Incapacitated/README.md

 * ShouldDisableFallFlying - true or false, should players be restricted from using elytras while incapacitated?

+* ShouldBlameIncapacitations - true or false, should incap messages announce who or what incapacitated a player if the information is available?

+* ShouldBlameRevives - true or false, should revive message announce who revived a player if

 * ShouldDieOnTimeout - true or false, should players die when the incap timer runs out?
 Defaults to true.

 * ShouldDieOnOverkillDamage - true or false, should players when taking a significant amount of damage in the hit leading to 0 health be instantly killed?
 Defaults to true.